 Once my abused muscles were sufficiently recovered, I was ready for more adventure.
-This came courtesy of an outrigger boat piloted by a local guy named Moana, who played the ukulele and grinned like a cat in a fish shop.
+This came courtesy of an outrigger boat piloted by a local guy named Moana, who grinned like a cat in a fish shop and played the ukulele.
 There was a tattoo of a turtle on his left shoulder and he had the brown belly of a happy Buddha.
 We travelled around the island, skipping over the pale blue waters of the lagoon.
 When I felt too hot I simply dropped off the boat with a mask and a hunk of baguette.
 A shoal of hungry butterfly fish promptly surrounded me, flaunting black and white stripes and vivid yellow tails.
 I could hear them chomping on the bread while Moana’s ukulele twanged above somewhere.

 Back on dry land in time for another postcard sunset, I was weary from my day spent swimming with the sharks but in no doubt that French Polynesia has more to offer than beaches and breakfast buffets.

-Excursions to the lava tubes or hikes on Tahiti with Mato Nui Excursions start at around $175 per person, including lunch and equipment.
-Call 78 95 47 within Tahiti.
+Excursions to the lava tubes or hikes on Tahiti with Mato Nui Excursions start at around US $125 per person, including lunch and equipment.
+Call 41 02 95 within Tahiti.